Pathophysiology of Osteoporosis

 Oral bisphosphonates must be taken on an empty stomach with a full (8-oz, 250 mL) glass of water, and the patient must remain upright for at least 30 minutes (60 minutes for ibandronate) and not take anything else by mouth during this time period.
 These drugs are safe to use in patients with a creatinine clearance > 35 mL/minute.
 Oral bisphosphonates can cause esophageal irritation.
 Esophageal disorders that delay transit time and symptoms of upper gastrointestinal disorders are relative contraindications to oral bisphosphonates.
 IV bisphosphonates are indicated if a patient is unable to tolerate or is nonadherent with oral bisphosphonates.

-Osteonecrosis of the jaw Osteonecrosis of the Jaw (ONJ) Osteonecrosis of the jaw is an oral lesion involving bare mandibular or maxillary bone.
-It may cause pain or may be asymptomatic.
-Diagnosis is by the presence of exposed bone for at least 8... read more and atypical femoral fractures have been rarely reported in patients receiving antiresorptive therapy with bisphosphonates, romosozumab Maternal and perinatal mortality references In 2020, overall maternal mortality rate in the US was 23.8 deaths/100,000 live births ( 1).
+Osteonecrosis of the jaw Medication-Related Osteonecrosis of the Jaw (MRONJ) Medication-related osteonecrosis of the jaw has no unanimously accepted definition or etiology but is generally held to be an oral lesion involving bare mandibular or maxillary bone present... read more and atypical femoral fractures have been rarely reported in patients receiving antiresorptive therapy with bisphosphonates, romosozumab Maternal and perinatal mortality references In 2020, overall maternal mortality rate in the US was 23.8 deaths/100,000 live births ( 1).
 The maternal mortality rate is higher in the US than in European countries (eg, Germany, Netherlands... read more , or denosumab Antiresorptive drugs .
 Risk factors include invasive dental procedures, IV bisphosphonate use, and cancer.
 The benefits of reduction of osteoporosis-related fractures far outweigh this small risk.
 Although some dentists ask a patient to discontinue a bisphosphonate for several weeks or months before an invasive dental procedure, it is not clear that doing so decreases the risk of osteonecrosis of the jaw.

 Long-term bisphosphonate use may increase the risk of atypical femoral fractures.
 These fractures occur in the mid-shaft of the femur with minimal or no trauma and may be preceded by weeks or months of thigh pain.
 The fractures may be bilateral even if symptoms are only unilateral.